benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 6.md

 ## HTTP Cookies

-HTTP mechanisms are **stateless** - each request is processed independently
+HTTP mechanisms are **stateless** - each request is processed independently and the server maintains no memory about past client requests.

+#stateless, #states

+**State** is essential in servicing users.
+Using states, we are able to implement features such as user authentication, shopping carts, video recommendations, and any user session state in general.

+### How it works